NathanBak/cfgbuild/README.md

 ## FAQ
  Q - Can this library read configuration information from .env files?<br>
 A - The cfgbuild package does not know how to read .env packages, but can easily be paired with [godotenv](https://github.com/joho/godotenv).
 The examples show two different ways to use godotenv.
+Note that godetenv (created by John Barton) uses an [MIT License](https://github.com/joho/godotenv/blob/main/LICENCE).

 Q - How does cfgbuild compare with [Viper](https://github.com/spf13/viper)?
 <br>